Using plant pattern to make identification easier in the field.

 The fruits are a many seeded capsule rather than nutlets as in the mint family.
 Well known plants from this family include the foxglove (Digitalis purpurea), speedwells (Veronica spp), and mullein (Verbascum thapsus).

-The beetroot family Annuals; biennials; herbaceous perennials; shrubs
+Annuals; biennials; herbaceous perennials; shrubs

 Although now widely placed into the Amaranth family, you will find reference to the Chenopodiaceae family in many books.
 There are approximately 2000 species and 165 genera in the Amaranthaceae family.